Last updated 03/07/2023

 POLICY

 Services provided through telemedicine [or telehealth, as referred to in Rural Health Clinics manual] must meet the standard of care that would otherwise be expected should such services be provided in person.
-Prior to the delivery of telehealth services in a school, the parent or guardian of the child shall provide authorization for such service.
-The authorization shall include the ability for the parent or guardian to authorize services via telehealth in the school for the remainder of the school year.

-SOURCE: MO HealthNet, Physician Manual, 13.69A p.
-286 (Feb.
-3, 2023), Provider Manual, Rural Health Clinics, Section 13,14 p.
-166 (Feb.
-6, 2023) & MO HealthNet, Provider Manual, Behavioral Services, Section 13.22, p.
-210 (Feb.
-6, 2023).
-(Accessed Mar.
-2023).
+SOURCE: MO HealthNet, Physician Manual, 2.67 p.
+112 (9/1/23), Provider Manual, Rural Health Clinics, Section 1,14 p.
+9 (9/1/23) & MO HealthNet, Provider Manual, Behavioral Services, Section 1.19, p.
+59 (9/1/23).
+(Accessed May 2024).

 The department of social services shall reimburse providers for services provided through telehealth if such providers can ensure services are rendered meeting the standard of care that would otherwise be expected should such services be provided in-person.
 Reimbursement for telehealth services shall be made in the same way as reimbursement for in-person contact; however, consideration shall also be made for reimbursement to the originating site.

 SOURCE: MO Revised Statute Ch.
 208 Sec.
 208.670.
-(Accessed Mar.
-2023).
+(Accessed May 2024).

-Reimbursement to the health care provider delivering the telemedicine service at the distant site shall be made at the same amount as the current fee schedule for an in person service
+Reimbursement to the health care provider delivering the telemedicine service at the distant site shall be made at the same amount as the current fee schedule for an in person service.

 SOURCE: MO Code of State Regulations, Title 13 Sec.
-70-3.330(5), (Accessed Mar.
-2023).
+70-3.330(5), (Accessed May 2024).

 ELIGIBLE SERVICES/SPECIALTIES